jgarzik/kvdbd/README.md

 ## Server configuration

+A JSON configuration file is required, to specify database.
+Command line options are also available.

+### Configuration file

+See `example-cfg-kvapp.json` for an example configuration file.

+#### databases section

+The databases section contains a list of objects, each of which describes a database to configure and expose via this API service.

+Specify a short name, local path and other db attributes to configure each database.

+* **name**:  Short URI-compatible name, exposed via API at database name.
+* **path**:  Local filesystem path to sled db directory.

+### Command line help

-There is no configuration file.
-Limited options are available at the command line.
+Also, limited options are available at the command line.
 Run `--help` to view available options:

 ```
 $ cargo run --bin kvapp -- --help